Oct. 4 in Music History: Wilco released 'Ode to Joy'

 2005 - Mike Gibbins, drummer with Badfinger, died in his sleep at the age of 56.

-2005 - Nickelback release their fifth album, All The Right Reasons, with the hits "Photograph," "Far Away" and "Rockstar."
-It goes to #1 in their native Canada and also in the US, where it sells over 10 million copies.
+2005 - Nickelback released their fifth album, All The Right Reasons, with the hits "Photograph," "Far Away" and "Rockstar."
+It went to No. 1 in their native Canada and also in the U.S., where it sells over 10 million copies.

 2006 - Barbra Streisand's tour-opening performance at Philadelphia's Wachovia Center is the highest single event gross in the 10-year history of the arena.
 Streisand grosses $5,265,600 from 16,510 attendants.